mrocklin/thesis/matrix-inference.md

 #### Example -- Determinants:

-We present mathematical information about determinants taken from the Matrix Cookbook \cite{matrix-cookbook} and encoded in the manner described above.
+We present mathematical information about determinants taken from the Matrix Cookbook \cite{Petersen2008} and encoded in the manner described above.

 ~~~~~~~~~~~~~~Python
 # Original,     Result,         Condition